TommyJones/mvrsquared/README.md

 3. Calculate R-squared for probabilistic (e.g. LDA) and non-probabilistic (e.g. LSA) topic models!
 4. Split your BIG DATA into batches and calculate R-squared with a parallel/distributed map-reduce framework!

-### Additional things I will do before releasing to CRAN

-1. Set this up with travis CI
-2. Get some code coverage on this bad boy
-  ("\*slaps hood\* 'this bad boy can fit so much code coverage in it.'")
-3. Make a news file
-4. Make a cran comments file